bookofproofs/bookofproofs.github.io/_sources/history/17th-century/papin.md

 * In fact when Sarotti had returned to Venice, he took with him one of Papin's air pumps.
 * After leaving Italy, there were religious reasons why Papin could not return to France.
 * Papin returned to London in 1684 working again with the Royal Society until 1687.
-* There he was reunited with other Huguenots who had fled France, among them his cousin Marie Papin and her husband, Jacques Maliverne, likewise a professor at the university, who shortly died, leaving his widow to support their small daughter, Charlotte.
 * Papin's desire to marry Marie was opposed by the local pastor on the grounds of consanguinity and only achieved, on 1 January 1691, by special dispensation from the landgrave of Hesse.
 * This time in Hesse-Kassel was not a successful one for Papin who found himself in disagreement with his colleagues.
 * We should mention Papin's friendship with Gottfried Leibniz and also the scientific controversy between the two.